teast8/class_01_demo/README.md

 # class_01_demo
-This is my super awesome in class demo repo for all the people in the house
+This is my super awesome in class demo repo for all the people in the house.

+OMG, Git is gitlicious.